 Legislative Impact/State and Federal Agenda

-- Our 14 independent, non-profit, public-mission colleges and universities are an important component of the overall higher education structure in New Jersey
+- Our 13 independent, non-profit, public-mission colleges and universities are an important component of the overall higher education structure in New Jersey

 Initiatives include lobbying for more direct state aid and advocating for increase in Tuition Aid Grants (TAG) and Educational Opportunity Funding (EOF).

-Key points promoted by AICUNJ include:
+Key points promoted by ICUNJ include:

 - Overall, the independent colleges and universities expand the diversity and choice afforded to New Jersey’s college students, and they have done so for a long time.

-- Diversity in overall undergraduate enrollment at independent colleges is similar to public colleges(Fall 2017).
+- Diversity in undergraduate enrollment at independent colleges has shifted from 2010-11 to 2021-22 resulting in more diverse student populations.

 - The benefits of the private sector come with only limited taxpayer funding – approximately $115 million – while generating an economic impact of between $4 and $4.5 billion.
 This generates over a $35 to $1 return on state investment.

 As the higher education market becomes more competitive many smaller institutions may face financial challenges.
 ICUNJ also lobbies for policies that reach for parity with public institutions, including working for protection from third party property tax appeals and changes to land use procedures and statues that can be costly to independents.

 The ICUNJ Seventh Annual Legislative Conference took place in April 2023 at Georgian Court University.
 The facts and stats shared at the Conference can be found here.